thegreyd/devops/README.md

 3. Script to provision iTrust on production servers
 4. Script to redeploy iTrust on a git push

+The XML files for the jobs are provided as itrust_initial.xml and itrust_rolling.xml files.
 Microsoft azure is used for deploying production servers.
-Sql database of instance one is shared by all the 5 iTrust instances.
+Sql database is initialised on instance one.
+This database is shared by all the 5 iTrust instances.
+Modifications are made in the context.xml files
 '''